andikatjacobdennis/Angular-Tutorial/README.md

 # Angular Tutorial

-A comprehensive guide to learning Angular from scratch.
+A comprehensive guide to learning Angular from basic to advanced.

 ## Table of Contents